For many patients, an initial diagnosis of age-related macular degeneration

 As macular function is the area primarily affected, patients may maintain peripheral vision.
 However, as overall visual function declines, individuals may lose independence in activities of daily life, such as driving and computer use, and may even lead to prosopagnosia

 (i.e., face blindness), which often makes social interactions challenging.6

 Discussing GA-related vision loss with patients

 Understandably, most patients experience a great deal of fear of losing their sight and, subsequently, their independence.
 The question most often asked is simply, “Will I go blind?”
-When asked this question, Jeffry Gerson, OD, answers, “Absolutely not.”
+When asked this question, Jeffry Gerson, OD makes sure to reassure the patient first.

 He goes on to discuss the importance of peripheral vision and how it is what allows you to navigate the world and effectively get around, which is key to maintaining some level of self-sufficiency.
 The next questions individuals ask are often, “Will I become legally blind?” and “Will I lose the ability to drive

 Dr. Gerson’s answer is:

 “It is fairly likely that over the course of the next few years, your central vision may be affected to the point that you might not be able to continue driving or reading effectively.
 However, with the newly approved medications, we can potentially prolong the time until that happens.”

 When tasked with how much independence a patient will maintain, Dr. Haynes uses a straightforward yet empowering approach.